 If you're wanting to build up some savings together, opening a joint saver can be a way to separate your money from your everyday spending and earn interest.

 Like with a joint current account, there are risks involved when opening a savings account with someone.
-For example, if money is taken out of the account by a partner and they spend it on something you’re not happy with you are not able to get it back.
+For example, if money is taken out of the account by a partner and they spend it on something you’re not happy with, you're not necessarily going to be able to get the money back.

 When it comes to a credit card, you can add an additional cardholder who will have a card with their name on it.
 The main credit card account holder will be responsible for paying the amount due.

-You don’t need to merge all your finances if you don’t want to or feel you’re not ready.
+You don’t need to merge all your finances if you don’t want to, or feel you’re not ready.
 You can also start slowly, perhaps by keeping your individual current accounts and using a joint account as a place to pay bills and do shopping from.
-If you do want to merge your money, or some of it, opening a joint bank account can be useful.
+If you do want to merge your money, or some of it, opening a joint bank account may be a good next step.